 Now the customer support manager will know right away that the bug is already fixed, and a user can be directly notified about the fixed issue, ultimately leaving him a positive experience.

 You might not value the importance of internal release notes.
 However, you will understand over time how much of the meeting time and empty conversation internal release notes save.
 (As a bonus.
 No more small talks in between.)

 Also, writing public release notes is more complicated.
 Because sometimes it involves humor, company branding, special stylization, and beautiful visuals.
 Internal release notes are like the first pancake you cook.
 The first one always turns ugly, but it is as delicious!

-How to organize release notes processes within the company?
+How to organize internal release notes processes within the company?

 Create different release notes for different teams and categorize release notes based on what your reader is likely to care about the most.